Install in dev mode

 Make Custom Class (promote to a user class)

-Select a built-in node (Sprite2D, Node3D, etc.) and click Make Custom Class in the Inspector toolbar — or right-click in the scene tree and choose Make Custom Class.
+Select a built-in node (Sprite2D, Node3D, etc.) and click the Make Custom Class button shown next to the type label in the Properties panel header – or right-click in the scene tree and choose Make Custom Class.
 The dialog lets you pick:

 • A class name (defaults to the node’s name).

-• Inline in parent’s class: inserts a top-level class <Name>(<Base>): pass into the parent scene file just above the scene class.
+• Inline in parent scene file: inserts a top-level class <Name>(<Base>): pass into the parent scene file just above the scene class.
+Disabled when the active scene is not yet backed by a file.

-After creation, the editor opens the new class file (or jumps to the inline block) in the code panel.
+After creation, the editor opens the new class file (or jumps to the inline block) in the workspace.
 The scene’s runtime node is reclassed to the new type, and the next save reflects the type swap in the source.

 Duplicate Node (3 variants)